netlify/build/packages/framework-info/README.md

 Framework detection utility.

-Guesses which framework a specific website is using.
+Detects which framework a specific website is using.
 The framework's build command, publish directory and server port are also returned.

 The following frameworks are detected: